This page is now available as a video here: https://youtu.be/zOqJrUv0XEQ

 Technology is often promoted as though it will make life better and easier.
 As an IT professional, many of my colleagues speak highly of great cost savings that computer solutions bring.
 This seems to be true on a small scale, but if you are like me, you wonder if modern life, full of the high-tech marvels, is as labour-free as promised.
 To me, it seems the more we innovate, the busier we become.
 This seems counter-intuitive.
-Technology and process improvement do bring a sense of accomplishment and potentially reduce waste.
-But it seems to also bring seeming sad circumstances, like loss of jobs to automation (e.g. supermarket self-checkout) and contemporary consumerism with associated environmental impact.
+Technology does bring a sense of accomplishment and potentially reduces waste.
+But it seems to also seems to bring sad circumstances, like loss of jobs to automation (e.g. supermarket self-checkout) and contemporary consumerism with associated environmental impact.

-If you read or watch the news you probably hear that most governments try to regulate inflation at 2-3%1.
+If you keep up with the news, you probably hear that most governments try to regulate inflation at 2-3%1.
 The term “inflation” is commonly used in its utility meaning – the rising cost of living.
-It means your money will not buy as much stuff and things will cost more, on average, over time.
+It means your money will not buy as much stuff and things will generally cost more over time.
 For example, a loaf of bread may have cost $3 last year compared to $3.10 today.
 But if you get paid more, this should not be a big deal, right?
 That’s the idea.

 To calculate the cost of living, real product and service prices are recorded and indexed.
 The most common index is the Consumer Price Index (CPI).
 This is what is mostly quoted in the news.
 Governments gather thousands of consumer prices and compare them with previous periods.